How to build a business

 One of the hardest things to do as a great founder is staying focused, and saying ‘no’ to great ideas.
 When it comes to building success fast, less is more.
 If you spread yourself too thin and try to cram additional ideas and features into your product before it’s even launched, it’s going to make it very confusing to try and explain what it is you do to investors and customers.

 So in your early stages of starting a business stay focused on one feature, that solves one problem, for one audience.
-More focus means more progression, which is going to give you the best chance for success.
+More focus means more progression, which is crucial when learning how to build a startup from scratch and achieve long-term success.
 This isn’t to say you can’t add extra features later on, once you have launched and have established yourself in the market.

 3. Understand your customer

 In reality, businesses exist to serve the customer and they are the key to any businesses success.
-That’s why it’s so important to understand your target market and what your customers needs, desires and problems are.
-When you understand the main problem you could solve, you will be able to develop your product or service into a precise solution that meets your customers’ needs.
+That’s why it’s so important to understand your target market and what your customers’ needs, desires and problems are.
+When you understand the main problem you could solve, you will be able to develop your product or service into a precise solution, which is key to building a successful startup that meets your customers’ needs.

 The best companies in the world know their customers inside out, from their age and gender to their favourite hobbies.
 Taking the time to really get to know everything about your customers is what will make you stand out from competitors and turn you into a highly successful business.